kumarkrishna/paper-spray/README.md

 The scripts give a warning when adding duplicate papers.
 In that case, enter 'n' when asked to abort adding the paper.

+The webpage for paper-spray reads the json file and creates a table using js libraries.
+There is no need of generating static html pages for any change in the json file.

 <!---
 CLI for adding papers :
 * Add ```$paperspraypath``` as environment variable for path to the github repository.